How old is English?

 invited as mercenaries.
 When their wages could not be paid, they rebelled and took over the east of Britain.
 The Britons

-some of their most high ranking members.
+of their most high ranking members.
 Eventually the Anglo-Saxons managed to subdue the eastern population.
-They
+They imposed their

-imposed their culture and language.
-A major part of the population fled west where the British resistance proved to be
+culture and language.
+A major part of the population fled west where the British resistance proved to be successful for a

 But official history has several major inconsistencies: